 Author Archives: Karl H Richter

-Three long-term economic trends all point towards zero: 1) official interest rates; 2) dividends from stock markets (as a proportion of total returns); and 3) economic growth rates.
-What are the potential consequences for our economic model if these mega-trends … Continue reading
+Three long-term economic trends all point towards zero: 1- official interest rates (5,000 years); 2- dividends from stock markets as a proportion of total returns (70 years); and 3- economic growth rates (2,000 years).
+What are the potential consequences for … Continue reading

 To find the answer, we need to go back to the origin of the word “data”.
 ‘Etymology can give a startling new perspective on many of the phrases we frequently toss around in business’, says Gillian Tett in her FT … Continue reading

 Introducing “Triple Entry Bookkeeping” – an accounting methodology that incorporates the non-financial #impact of commercial transactions.
 It is a way to factor in #externalities, positive or negative, within market prices and asset valuations.
 It sets out rules for #ProgrammableMoney that … Continue reading